Pteria penguin: Biology

-As well as most of the species of the class Bivalvia, these wing oysters are gonochoric.
+As well as most of the species of the class Bivalvia, wing oysters are gonochoric.
 Embryos of this species at first develop into a free-swimming planktonic marine larva, then followed by a veliger, quite similar to a small clam.

 Pearl culture

 Wild oysters of this species seldom contain pearls.
 When they do, they tend to be irregular in shape and have the same range of pinkish hues that are typical of the nacre lining the shells.
 The maximum diameter of the pearls is about 13 mm.
 Because the shell valves of this species are so thin, it was beyond the competence of nineteenth century oyster culturists to use it for pearl production.

 With modern techniques, seeding has become easier and Pteria penguin has joined Pteria sterna, another member of the genus Pteria, as being a major producer of cultured pearls.
 Most of the pearls produced by Pteria penguin are "mabé pearls", also known as bubble or half pearls, formed between the mantle and the shell valve and having one flattened side.
 The production of round pearls is possible but requires more advanced techniques in seeding.
 Naturally occurring spat can be collected on spat collectors for growing on into mature oysters, and there are some hatcheries producing spat on a commercial scale.
 These oysters are cultured on the Ryukyu Islands, along the southern coast of China, on Phuket Island in Thailand and on Vava'u in Tonga.